 It was also been stated by the bank that in the wake of the recent so called “Gupta Leaks” they are under pressure to close all the ties off due to the “volume and seriousness” of the “allegations of serious misconduct against the Gupta family”.
 The bank also said that they have already suffered huge reputational damage irrespective of the fact, whether they are not aware that those allegations on the guptas were true or not

-On the other side, the Guptas has given the justification that the bank was already intending to close their accounts and certain loan agreements which holds as a violation of contractual agreement between them.
+On the other side, the Guptas has given the justification that the bank was already intending to close their accounts and certain loan agreements which holds as a violation of a contractual agreement between them.
 The Guptas also sold some of their business to avoid further allegations.